 The UC Follies is University College’s student-driven theatre troupe, entertaining University of Toronto’s St. George Campus community for over 100 years with one simple goal: to provide an inclusive space for students to bring their talents outside of the classroom, and onto the stage.
 The UC Follies was officially inaugurated in 1924, and has since become one of the University’s largest student theatre groups.

 The UC Follies’ origins date back to mock parliaments that were being performed around campus in the late 1880s.
 From classical to contemporary, from plays to comedies to musicals, the UC Follies produces variety of professional-quality shows throughout the school year and summer season, and contains a sketch comedy troupe.
 With plenty roles to fill, both onstage and off, the UC Follies has many opportunities for students to get involved.

 Executive Producer: Leslie Durward

 The UC Review is UC's literary journal, and has been showcasing student art and literature for over 30 years.
 The Review is published twice a year, in the fall and in the spring.
-We will be accepting submissions until February 8th 2016 and the link to submissions can be found here.
-For information on how to submit original work or to join one of the committees (Selections, Design/Layout or Publicity) please contact email@example.com.
+For information on how to submit original work or to join one of the committees (Selections, Design/Layout or Publicity) please contact firstname.lastname@example.org.